Margaret Hamilton - Actress

 In 1929, Caroline Goff headed a group of parents who started a nursery school in her Bratenahl home at 10024 Lake Shore Boulevard for local pre-school children.
 Their teacher was Margaret Hamilton, who later became famous for her portrayal of the witch in the 1939 film, The Wizard of Oz.
 The nursery school program ran for about six years, summer and winter, with about twelve to fourteen children participating.

-In the Wicked Witch of the West in The Wizard of Oz, she created her most famous character.
-Gale Sondergaard, first considered as a more glamorous witch with a musical scene, declined the role with the decision that the witch should appear ugly.
+As the Wicked Witch of the West in The Wizard of Oz, she created her most famous character.
+Gale Sondergaard, first considered as a more glamorous witch with a musical talent, declined the role when the decision was made that the witch should appear ugly.

-Margaret suffered a second-degree burn on her face and a third-degree burn on her hand during the second take of her fiery exit from Munchkinland, in which the trap door's drop delayed.
+Margaret suffered a second-degree burn on her face and a third-degree burn on her hand during the second take of her fiery exit from Munchkinland, when the trap door's drop delayed.
 The brief glimpse of it seen in the final edit was eliminated.
 Hamilton recuperated in a hospital and at home for six weeks after the accident before returning to the set.
 She refused to have anything further to do with fire for the rest of the filming.

 After recuperating, she said, "I won't sue, because I know how this business works, and I would never work again.
 I will return to work on one condition – no more fireworks!"
 Judy Garland visited Hamilton while she recuperated at home and looked after her son.
 The studio executives cut some of Hamilton's more frightening scenes, worrying they would frighten children too much.